 Rapid Bay is about an hour and a half south of Adelaide on the Fleurieu Peninsula.
 It’s a lovely drive that takes you past the Myponga Reservoir, Second Valley and into Yankalilla.
-Both are worth looking around.
+All are worth looking around if you have time.

 When you arrive at the Rapid Bay Jetty you notice a couple of things.
 The first is the abundance of car parking.
 Even if it is a busy day or if you are towing something, you should find room on the waterfront.
 The next thing you notice is that there are two jetties.